+There are several species options available to choose from.
 Review the Species section of the rule book for descriptions of the various species available.
 Selecting an appropriate species is extremely important.
 You must be willing to abide by the costuming and role-playing restrictions that apply to the species you choose.
 All species start with the same basic options, and each species has a unique Background (discussed below).
+Humans are by far the most common people and the most adaptable of any species.
 If you are uncertain what species you want your character to be, or if you are new to role-playing, it may be in your best interest to choose Human, as they have the least intensive costuming and role-play requirements.
 All species may have access to special skills or other in-world opportunities that may not be available to characters of other species.
 We reserve the option to restrict the number of characters of any non-Human species due to dictates of current plot factors.
 Additionally, players who show themselves to be incapable of adhering to the costuming and role-playing requirements of a non-human peoples may have their privileges revoked and made to play only Human characters.